scipy/scipy/doc/source/dev/contributor/pep8.rst

    Before sending a Pull Request, we suggest running the lint tests only for the changes you've made in your feature branch.
 This will mimic the continuous integration linting checks setup on GitHub.
-   You can run the following check locally in the SciPy root directory to ensure your Pull Request doesn't break the Continuous Integration linting tests.
+   After installing ``flake8``, you can run the following check locally in the SciPy root directory to ensure your Pull Request doesn't break the Continuous Integration linting tests.

    ::